wesley-ruede/Android/README.md

 version of Contact Manager is almost complete.
 Drew in a background to enhance the visuals.
 All in All RecyclerView layouts are a lot more involved than ListViews but, very rewarding in terms of visuals and customization options.

+02/21/20 -- removed Contact Manager from releases as it is not possible to populate the RecyclerView from the db once on a Physical device.
+A Todo app is coming soon.